From October 2025, Devonshire Collective is celebrating its 10th anniversary with a year-long programme of fundraising, exhibitions and events.

 DC works with artist Navine G. Dossos and in partnership with Towner Eastbourne to develop Riviera: a public artwork that looks to reflect the day-to-day lived experience of belonging.
 Multi-cultural communities are celebrated through a textile project visible in both domestic and public space, such as community centres and outdoor awnings.

-Working with our Community Advisory Panel, DC and Cella Collective devise and develop the Pop-Up Potting Shed: a mobile travelling allotment for the Devonshire ward.
+Working with our Community Advisory Panel, DC and Cella Collective devise and develop the Pop-Up Potting Shed — a mobile travelling allotment for the Devonshire Ward.

 DC is honoured with the Creative Excellence Award at the 2025 Eastbourne Business Awards.

 DC celebrates some major funding successes for our tenth anniversary programming.
-We receive £42,500 from Arts Council England Touring Projects for Where We Touch the Archive, a national touring exhibition responding to the work of artist and activist Tessa Boffin (1960–1993).
+We receive £42,500 from Arts Council England Touring Projects for Where We Touch the Archive – a national touring exhibition responding to the work of artist and activist Tessa Boffin (1960–1993).
 The exhibition opens at DC in July, before touring to Portsmouth, Nottingham and Brighton later in 2026 and early 2027.

+DC also receives £92,396 from The National Lottery Heritage Fund for Discover, Celebrate, Grow – a creative programme that sees us work with local people who don’t normally engage with heritage projects.
 Running throughout 2026 and coinciding with Devonshire Collective’s tenth anniversary, the project brings the hidden histories of Eastbourne’s communities to life through creative partnerships, community engagement, storytelling and performance.
-It culminates in the Seaside Road exhibition at our VOLT gallery in Winter 2026.
+It culminates in the Seaside Road exhibition at VOLT in winter 2026.

 Free, after school art group every Tuesday for 6–11’s for Networx registered families only.